hamster-dev/hamster-core/README.md

 Use `docker-compose scale` to scale out your hamster when required.

 Hamster provides a Makefile containing commonly used commands.
+The `make scratch` command will install the system from nothing.

 ### Authentication